phyhouhou/SpringboardProjects/FirstCapstoneProject/Capstone1FinalReport/Capstone1FinalReport.md

 about patterns/trends/importance of features and built machine learning models to predict types of crimes given predictors.

 We visualized the performances of classifiers in view of accuracy.
-It shows that for predicting multi classifications, decision tress classifier can improve accuracy from 55% (achieved by dummy classifier, i.e., just predicting the majority class, that is, ‘Theft’) to 60%; If we reduce other crime types rather than ‘Theft’ as one type ‘Not Theft’, decision tree classifer achieve an accuracy of 68%, an increase by 24% compared to that of dummy classifer.
+It shows that for predicting multi classifications, decision tress classifier can improve accuracy from 55% (achieved by dummy classifier, i.e., just predicting the majority class, that is, ‘Theft’) to 60%; If we reduce other crime types rather than ‘Theft’ as one type ‘Not Theft’, decision tree classifer and logistic regression achieve an accuracy of 68%, an increase by 24% compared to that of dummy classifer.

 If we group crimes as ‘Property Crime’ (‘Theft’, ‘AutoTheft’, ‘Burglary’) and ‘Violent Crime’ (‘Assault’, ‘Murder’, ‘Rape’, ‘Robbery’), it is an unbalanced binary classification problem.
 We find that neither undersampling or oversampling improves the classification.
-The best prediction is given by decision tree calssifier without random sampling.
+The best prediction is given by decision tree classifier and logistic regressor without random sampling.
 It increases accuracy by 1.2% compared to dummy classifier.
 And it increases precision by 16% (from 0.69 of dummy classifer to 0.80 by decision tree).